Stratagus/libwararch/README.md

 1. VERBOSE - The amount of information outputted to the console while processing GRP files and ColorPalettes.
  DEFAULT = 0 Range = [1 - 5]

  To set add the cmake flag "-DVERBOSE=[DesiredValue]"

-2. UNITTESTS - Compile the Boost Unit tests inluded with libgrp.
+2. UNITTESTS - Compile the Boost Unit tests inluded with libwararch.
  This will require that the Boost Library with the Unit Test Framework Module be compiled and installed.
 To enable unit tests

  Add the cmake flag "-DUNITTESTS=on"

 3. SAMPLECODE - To compile the sample code.

  Add the cmake flag "-DSAMPLECODE=on"

 Sample Code
 ===========